-Projecting search results lets you iterate over results that are more suitable for displaying search results and other types of listings.
-Also, because you are selecting a subset of the indexed data, only the required fields must be sent over the wire.
+Projecting search results lets you iterate over more suitable results for displaying search results and other listings.
+Also, because you select a subset of the indexed data, only the required fields must be sent over the wire.

 While the API supports returning instances of the actual type that is indexed (as long as it can be instantiated directly or by configuring the `